-The Pentagon also pays the premiums for coverage up to the maximum of $400,000 for personnel serving in Operation Enduring Freedom for as long as they are deployed in support of those operations.
+The Defense Department also pays premiums for SGLI coverage up to the maximum of $400,000 for those serving in Operation Enduring Freedom, for as long as they are deployed in support of that operation.

 Traumatic injury insurance.
-A traumatic injury protection program pays between $25,000 and $100,000 for severe injuries suffered by service members.
+A traumatic injury protection program, an offshoot of SGLI, pays between $25,000 and $100,000 for severe injuries suffered by service members.

-This insurance coverage applies to traumatic injuries regardless of where the injury occurs, on or off the job — even an injury suffered while mowing the grass at home is included.
+This insurance coverage applies to traumatic injuries regardless of where the injury occurs, on or off the job — even mowing the grass at home is included.
 Active-duty, National Guard and reserve members who have SGLI are insured automatically, for an additional premium cost of $1 per month.
-Because of its connection to SGLI, the traumatic injury insurance coverage is known as TSGLI.
+Because of its connection to the SGLI program, the traumatic injury insurance coverage is known as TSGLI.

-Those who have SGLI cannot decline the injury coverage, nor can service members carry TSGLI without also carrying basic SGLI.
+Those who have SGLI cannot decline the injury coverage unless they also decline SGLI, nor can service members carry TSGLI without also carrying basic SGLI.

-Examples of payment amounts include total loss of sight in both eyes, $100,000, and loss of one foot at or above the ankle, $50,000.
+Examples of payment amounts include total loss of sight in both eyes, $100,000; loss of one foot at or above the ankle, $50,000.

-Troops still on active duty, as well as those who have left the service, can qualify for the payment, which is paid on top of any other Department of Veterans Affairs disability or pension benefits.
-But to qualify, the injury must have been incurred before the service member separated from the military.
+Troops still on active duty, as well as those who have left the service, can qualify for the payment, which is paid on top of any other Veterans Affairs Department disability or pension benefits.
+To qualify, the injury must have been incurred before the service member separated from the military.

 Contact: Servicemembers’ Group Life Insurance, 800-419-1473; www.insurance.va.gov.

-Veterans and retirees can buy insurance similar to SGLI after they leave service, but the premiums increase substantially with age.
+Veterans and retirees can buy insurance similar to SGLI after they leave service, but the premiums increase substantially as the person gets older.
 That plan is known as Veterans’ Group Life Insurance, or VGLI.